Compiled by Rob Thomas at the Science Education Resource Center (SERC), Carleton College.

 Animation of the Himalayas forming, MacDougal Littell (more info) A Flash-based movie of Himalayan formation, demonstrating how the Indian plate originally subducted beneath Eurasia before the two continents collided, creating the Himalayas.
 This well-done visualization is captioned, to help explain the images, and it also provides overhead and side views of the Himalayas, making it possible to see the results of orogeny from more than one angle.

-Himalayan Collision, UC Santa Barbara (more info) An excellent animation of Himalayan formation, featuring captions that date events in the formation of the Himalayas.
+Himalayan Collision, UC Santa Barbara ( This site may be offline. ) An excellent animation of Himalayan formation, featuring captions that date events in the formation of the Himalayas.
 Shown as a cut-away view of the earth, it's possible to see not only the continental collision, but also the mantle and the mountain root that is created in the collision.
 The file is available as a QuickTime movie in two different sizes.

-Plio-Pleistocene Oblique Shortening against the San Andreas fault, UC Santa Barbara (more info) An animation of the formation of Southern California's mountainous landscape through uplifting and tectonic forces.
+Plio-Pleistocene Oblique Shortening against the San Andreas fault, UC Santa Barbara ( This site may be offline. ) An animation of the formation of Southern California's mountainous landscape through uplifting and tectonic forces.
 Over time, land that was below sea level was forced upwards, creating the Santa Monica Mountains and the Topa Topa Mountains.
 The animation is available as a QuickTime file.

 The Himalayas: Two continents collide, USGS (more info) This article from the USGS publication This Dynamic Earth explains the India-Eurasian collision, featuring a helpful map that charts India's movement from 71 Ma until today.
 The article explains the rate of motion of India, the rate of growth of the Himalayas, and how scientists have been able to study this historic tectonic motion.